 AHCCCS will compute the annual interim HEALTHII rate increase using projected experience for the Contract Year and will pay out 25 percent of the total on a quarterly basis.
 Lump sum payments made outside of monthly capitation will be sent to the Contractor with payment directions.
-No later than 24 months after the end of the contract period, AHCCCS intends to adjust final HEALTHII payment amounts by Contractor and provider based on actual utilization incurred and will direct Contractors to adjust payments at that time.
-AHCCCS may amend the HEALTHII components annually or during the contract period and will provide guidance to the Contractor as applicable.
+No later than 12 months after the end of the Contract period, AHCCCS intends to adjust final HEALTHII payment amounts by Contractor and provider based on actual utilization incurred and will direct Contractors to adjust payments at that time.
+AHCCCS may amend the HEALTHII components annually or during the Contract period and will provide guidance to the Contractor as applicable.
+Pediatric Services Initiative: AHCCCS seeks to provide enhanced support to ensure the financial viability of the State's Qualified Children's Hospitals as defined in ACOM Policy 327.